HanYu-me/GWAs/README.md

 1	1:73	73	A	C	504	0.0615079	-0.0236617	0.406874	0.953625
 1	1:92	92	C	A	504	0.40873	0.0986783	0.198852	0.619725
 ```
-P is the FDR corrected p-value, which can be directly used in visualization.
+P is the raw independent p-value, which need to be corrected beofore  visualization.
+Bonferroni-correct is the most used method.

+***
 After get the result file, we can draw QQplot and manhattan plot:
 ```R
 lam <- estlambda(data$P,plot = F)